The Joy Formidable: 2010–2020

-2015–2017: Hitch

-On 27 January 2016, the band announced on their Facebook page that their third studio album, Hitch, was due for release on 25 March 2016.
-The band also uploaded a new song titled "The Last Thing on My Mind", accompanied by a self-produced montage music video consisting of clips of scantily clad or nude men, which Bryan explained to be in response to the over-sexualisation of women in modern media, stating "We don't condone objectification in general, the point here is, when the media representation is imbalanced, if we're mostly seeing women sexualised or objectified, from a male perspective or otherwise, it's limited, it's damaging and frankly; it's boring too".
+The band released their third studio album, Hitch, on 25 March 2016.
+The band also uploaded a new song titled "The Last Thing on My Mind", accompanied by a self-produced montage music video consisting of clips of scantily clad or nude men, which Bryan explained to be in response to the over-sexualisation of women in modern media, stating "We don't condone objectification in general, the point here is, when the media representation is imbalanced, if we're mostly seeing women sexualised or objectified, from a male perspective or otherwise, it's limited, it's damaging and frankly; it's boring too".[sic]
+The band released their fourth album, AAARTH, on 28 September 2018.

-2018–2020: AAARTH

-On 26 June 2018, the band announced that their fourth studio album, AAARTH, was due for release on 28 September 2018.
 The band also joined Foo Fighters for a short tour.

-2021–present: Into the Blue
+2021–present

-On 6 May 2021, the band announced that their fifth studio album, Into the Blue, was due for release on 20 August 2021.
-The single Into the Blue was written in Wales but recorded in Utah, where they are residing.
-It was released in March 2021.
+The band released their fifth album, Into the Blue, on 1 October 2021.
+The single "Into the Blue" was written in Wales but recorded in Utah, where they are residing.
+It was released in March 2021 in advance of the album.
 On 4 June 2022, the band began their world tour, starting in their home town of Mold, Wales, UK at the Rhosesmor Village Hall, Mold, Wales, before setting off to the US and back to many cities in Europe.
+On 11 October 2024, it was announced that drummer Matt Thomas had left the band.